EMT Madrid: City bus lines

-The EMT manages a fleet of 2,076 buses distributed in 213 lines that have an extension of 3,500 kilometers.
-Currently, it provides the bus service in regular and temporary lines to replace other transports that have suffered an accident or have their service interrupted due to works.
+The EMT manages a fleet of over 2,000 buses distributed in 223 lines that have an extension of 3,500 kilometers.

 As part of EMT's added value there is an open data system for the "Smart City", CCTV and free WiFi connection both in the most relevant stops and in the whole bus fleet.

-To reduce the volume of polluting gases emitted by its vehicles through the use of alternative energies such as Compressed Natural Gas, biodiesel, electric traction, hydrogen, bioethanol; intensive renewal of the fleet with conventional diesel buses with strict environmental requirements.
+To reduce the volume of polluting gases emitted by its vehicles through the use of alternative energies such as compressed natural gas, biodiesel, electric traction, hydrogen, bioethanol; intensive renewal of the fleet with conventional diesel buses with strict environmental requirements.

 The buses in Madrid are the only public transport system available around the clock as the metro network closes down between 02:00 and 06:00 am.
 The night buses, also known as "Buhos" (Owls), operate from 23.45 to 06.00 am.
 The heavy traffic in Madrid can in some cases make the city buses a fairly slow form of transportation but the city of Madrid has more than 90 km of special bus and taxi lines to help solve this issue.
 Buses serving the outer areas are run by 33 private companies, coordinated by the Consorcio Regional de Transportes de Madrid.
 This network is fundamentally radial.

 BiciMAD

-In May 2016, with the municipalization of the bicycle rental service (until then operated by Bonopark S.L.) by the City Council, the EMT assumed the management of this service.
+In May 2016, with the municipalization of the bicycle rental service (until then operated by Bonopark S.L.) by the City Council, the EMT assumed the management of this service with 7,500 bicycles.